jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (b) in the case of the second conviction of that person, to a fine not exceeding $4,000:
   (c) in the case of any subsequent conviction, to a fine not exceeding $6,000.
 (5) Every person commits an offence who, with intent to defeat the purposes of this Act, destroys, alters, or conceals any book, document, or record required to be kept under this Act, or sends or attempts to send out of New Zealand any such book, document, or record.
-(6) Every person who commits an offence under subsection (5) is liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding $50,000.
+(6) Every person who commits an offence under subsection (5) is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $50,000.
 (7) If, in any prosecution for an offence alleged to have been committed against subsection (5), it is proved that the person charged with the offence has destroyed, altered, or concealed any book, document, or record, or has sent, or attempted to send, out of New Zealand, any such book, document, or record, it shall be presumed in the absence of evidence to the contrary that in so doing that person intended to defeat the purposes of this Act.

 ### 205A Offences relating to failure to give Customs access to information